Apple's October Scary Fast Event: Everything revealed about the new MacBook Pro, iMac and M3 chips | TechCrunch

-It’s time for another Apple event, with a spooky twist.
-The company announced a surprise “Scary Fast” event last week, prompting the rumor mill to speculate that Apple would be revealing new chips to power a new lineup of Macs.
+Apple’s October event had some exciting product announcements — but don’t worry, there was nothing too spooky.
+Last week, the company announced a surprise “Scary Fast” event, prompting speculation that Apple would reveal new chips to power a new lineup of Macs.

-As our resident Apple expert Brian Heater wrote, a new 24-inch iMac and a MacBook Pro refresh would be the most likely new announcements to expect from the October event, and as it turns out, he was spot-on.
-Apple’s new M3 chip lineup was the focal point of the event, powering each of the devices Apple showcased in their half-hour prerecorded event that had some fog, some bats and ominous choir music…but no big surprises for those following the rumor mill.
+As our resident Apple expert Brian Heater wrote, a new 24-inch iMac and a MacBook Pro refresh would be the most likely new announcements to expect from the October event, and he was exactly right.
+Apple’s new M3 chip lineup was the focal point of the event, powering each of the devices Apple showcased in their half-hour pre-recorded event that had some seasonally appropriate fog, bats and ominous choir music…but no big surprises for those closely following the rumor mill.

-Since the event kicked off off at the uncharacteristically late time of 8pm ET / 5pm PT, so you might have missed out out on the reveals while putting the finishing touches on your Halloween decorating, or watching Monday Night Football.
-No judgement, we’re here to recap everything the October Apple event showcased in one spot.
+The event kicked off at the uncharacteristically late time of 8pm ET / 5pm PT, so you might have missed out on the reveals while putting the finishing touches on your Halloween decorating or watching Monday Night Football.
+No judgment, we’ve put together everything that was revealed at the event all in one spot.

 New M3 chips